ericoporto/ags-manual-wiki/Game.md

 *directory*.
 If the directory does not exist, AGS will attempt to create it.

-You cannot use fully qualified directories with this command (eg.
+You cannot use fully qualified directories with this command (e.g.
 `C:\Games\Cool\Saves`), because the player might have installed your game to any folder, and they might not be running Windows.

 Therefore, only two types of path are supported:<br>
-1. Relative paths (eg. \"Saves\").
+1. Relative paths (e.g. \"Saves\").
 This will create a subfolder inside **default game save folder**<br>
 2. The special tag `$MYDOCS$` which allows you to explicitly create a different folder for your save games inside the user's documents